fametrano/fametrano.github.io/_pages/bbt202010-brescia.md

-If you have an e-mail _@unicatt.it_ please join the 202010-brescia channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
+If you have an e-mail _@unicatt.it_ please join the 202010-brescia channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
-a profile picture would be appreciated, but is not mandatory.
 Updates and conversations about the course will be posted in the Slack channel.

 The course is for the students of Università Cattolica del Sacro Cuore only;